Liana Mikaele-Tu'u

 Liana Mikaele-Tu'u (born 2 March 2002) is a New Zealand rugby union player.
 She plays for the Black Ferns internationally and was a member of their 2021 Rugby World Cup champion squad.
 She also plays for Blues Women in the Super Rugby Aupiki competition.
 She played for Hawke's Bay previously before moving to Auckland.
+In October 2025, she joined Harlequins as injury cover.

 Rugby career

 Mikaele-Tu’u attended Hastings Girls High School and debuted for Hawke's Bay in the Farah Palmer Cup in 2019.
 She moved to Auckland in 2020 to study physiotherapy at university and currently plays for Auckland.

 2021

 Mikaele-Tu'u played for the Blues against the Chiefs in the first-ever women's Super Rugby match in New Zealand on 1 May 2021.

 Mikaele-Tu'u made her Black Ferns test debut against England in Exeter on 31 October.
 On 3 November, She was named in the Blues squad for the inaugural Super Rugby Aupiki competition.